- Take a Motorcycle Safety Foundation (MSF) safety course.

 sporadically to keep your memory fresh.

-- Practice your drills you learned in your MSF safety class.“Perform drills in a nearby parking lot or get up early and ride around your neighborhood while traffic is light,” says Maple.
+- Practice the drills you learned in your MSF safety class.“Perform drills in a nearby parking lot or get up early and ride around your neighborhood while traffic is light,” says Maple.

 - Find a local club or group and join them on group rides.“75% of what I know about riding, I learned going on group rides,” says Jack Skates, founder of North Bay Sport Riders, CA. “Almost every community has a club or a web site where people get together and go on rides.
 You’ll find most people are extremely helpful and you can never get enough tips about riding when you’re first starting out.”